simeon-petrov-5/vue-dummy-billing-app/README.md

 ## Project setup
 ```
 yarn install
+OR
+npm install
 ```

 ### Compiles and hot-reloads for development
 ```
 yarn dev
+OR
+npm run dev
 ```

 ### Compiles and minifies for production
 ```
 yarn build
+OR
+npm run build
 ```

 ### Lints and fixes files
 ```
 yarn lint
+OR
+npm run lint
 ```

 ## Used libraries & frameworks